yellowBrick01/Projects_2021/database_normalization/db_normalization_tutorial.md

 ## Types Of Entities
 The first thing that you should know is that within a relational database, all entities are presented as tables.
 Therefore, it would be helpful to think of entities as a table that you might see in an Excel spreadsheet.
 Moreover, many people will use the terms "entity" and "table" interchangeably.

-Here is an example of a student entity/table on SQLLite Studio:
+Here is an example of a student entity/table on SQLite Studio:

 <img src = "https://user-images.githubusercontent.com/76761559/192178228-620680a0-9373-48ad-8f27-3fbe62d00a5a.PNG" width="400" height="200">